The Halifax Academy: Subjects

-Mathematics, Science, English Language and English Literature is compulsory for all students to study until they leave the academy.
-When students enter Year 9 they will be given the choice to choose 2 or 3 subjects from the following:
+Mathematics, Science, English Language and English Literature are compulsory for all students to study until they leave the academy.
+When students enter Year 9 they are given the choice to choose two or three subjects from the following:

 Art, Computer Science, Design, Geography, Graphic Communications, Health & Social Care, History, ICT, Spanish, German, Photography, PE, Religious Studies and Sport.
 They will sit GCSE examinations for these subjects in the second half of Year 11.

 House system

 Pupils belong to one of three houses: Auriga, Orion and Pegasus - house names were chosen by pupils when the school moved from the previous location to Wellesley Park.
 There are competitions between houses each year, including a sports day and inter-house games.
 Houses and tutor groups raise money for charities such as Comic Relief and Children in Need.
 A pupil's house is identified by tie colour: sky blue for Auriga; dark maroon for Orion; and royal blue for Pegasus.
 This can be seen as accents on the student's ties.